vicentefarias/vicentefarias/README.md

 # <p align="center">< 👋 Hi there, I'm Vicente! /></p>
-I'm a 21 year old Computer Science student from 🇨🇱, recently graduated from Columbia University.
+I'm a 21-year-old 🇨🇱🇺🇸 Computer Scientist 💻.
-I'm passionate about technology and programming, and always looking for opportunities to learn and grow 🌱 Thanks for stopping by, and happy coding! 💻
+I'm passionate about technology and programming, and am always looking for opportunities to learn and grow 🌱 Thanks for stopping by, and happy coding!

 <div align="center">